 The Hall is part of a heritage ensemble that also includes Grade II* listed stables with a clock tower, a Star Barn and model farm, an imposing pele tower, and even a cage for a pet Himalayan bear.

 New-build elements are intended to breathe new life into the estate and have been carefully designed to respect their setting.
-They include an annex with spa facilities and a glazed covered walkway which connects the Hall with new guest suits within the converted stable block.
+They include an annex with spa facilities and a glazed covered walkway which connects the Hall with new guest suites within the converted stable block.

 Refurbishment of the Grade II listed park and gardens complements the integration of multiple built elements, both old and new, into a re-imagined and cohesive whole.